-The Company has commercialized its PhotoLink technology through licensing arrangements with medical device manufacturers who apply the PhotoLink coatings to their own products in their own facility.
+The Company has commercialized its technology through licensing arrangements with medical device manufacturers who apply the PhotoLink coatings to their own products in their own facility.
 The Company believes this approach allows it to focus its resources on further developing its technology and expanding its licensing activities, while leveraging the established manufacturing, sales and marketing capabilities of its licensees for the marketing of the specific medical device utilizing the PhotoLink technology.
-The Company's licensing agreements are designed to allow manufacturers to incorporate the PhotoLink process into their own manufacturing processes so they can control production and quality without the need to send product outside their facility.
+The Company's licensing agreements are designed to allow manufacturers to incorporate the process into their own manufacturing processes so they can control production and quality without the need to send product outside their facility.

 The licensing process begins with the medical device manufacturer specifying the surface characteristics it desires.
 Because each surface is unique, the Company routinely conducts a feasibility study at no charge to the customer to qualify each new potential product application.
+Generally this involves no more than 16 hours of effort by SurModics' personnel.
 Once the feasibility has been proven, the customer typically funds further development by SurModics to optimize the coating formulation to meet the customer's technical needs.
-A license agreement is then executed granting the licensee the rights to use the technology.
+Once the customer is satisfied with the performance of the coating, a license agreement is executed granting the licensee the rights to use the technology.
 SurModics' technical personnel are then available to provide assistance in the transfer of the PhotoLink technology into the licensee's manufacturing process.
 Such services can include further coating optimization, process control and trouble shooting which are billable to the licensee.
-The Company also manufactures and sells the chemical reagents used by all licensees in the PhotoLink process, thus creating another source of revenue.
+The Company also manufactures and sells the chemical reagents used by all licensees in the coating process, thus creating another source of revenue.
+The company often supports its customers by providing coating assistance for parts required in human clinical trials.
+However, the customer generally performs all coating work internally once the product has been approved and is being sold on the market.

 The term of a license agreement is generally for a period of 15 years or the life of SurModics' patents, whichever is longer, although an agreement may be terminated for any reason upon prior written notice, typically required at least 90 days before termination.
 The worldwide license can be either exclusive or nonexclusive for a particular medical device, but over 90% of the Company's licensed applications are nonexclusive.
-SurModics requires the payment of a non-refundable license fee which has historically ranged from \$25,000 to \$1,000,000 and quarterly "earned" royalties of 2% to 6% on the sales of products incorporating SurModics' technology.
-The amount of the license fee and the royalty rate are based on various factors including whether the arrangement is exclusive or nonexclusive, the perceived value of the PhotoLink application to the device and the size of the potential market.
+SurModics requires the payment of a non-refundable license fee which has historically ranged from \$25,000 to \$1,000,000 and quarterly "earned" royalties on the sales of products incorporating SurModics' technology.
+The royalty rates on most contracts are in the 2% to 4% range, but there are certain contracts with lower and higher rates.
+The amount of the license fee and the royalty rate are based on various factors including whether the arrangement is exclusive or nonexclusive, the perceived value of the coating application to the device and the size of the potential market.
 Certain nonrefundable license and research and development fees are recoverable by the licensees as offsets against a percentage of future earned royalties.
-Most of SurModics' agreements also incorporate a minimum royalty to be paid by the licensee while the medical devices are developed, tested and commercialized.
+Most of SurModics' agreements also incorporate a minimum royalty to be paid by the licensee.
 In most cases, payment of these minimum royalties will not commence until several months after the execution of an agreement for a particular application.
 On a quarterly basis, a client will pay the greater of earned or minimum royalties to SurModics.
+The earned royalties are always paid on a quarter-lag basis, based on the client's actual sales of coated products in the prior quarter.